Site icon Our Breathing Planet

 Snake’s Head Fritillary Physical Description

-Yet it’s the flowers of the Snake’s Head Fritillary that capture the attention of the viewer.
+Yet it’s undoubtedly the flowers of the Snake’s Head Fritillary that capture the attention of the viewer.
 Most often these appear singly atop the stem.
 Nevertheless, as many as 2-3 develop on occasion.
-This bloom tends to droop from the tip of the stem, and averages 2 in (5 cm) long.
+This bloom tends to droop from the tip of the structure, and averages 2 in (5 cm) long.

 Source: https://shorturl.at/gkpFP Public Domain Image